 - To accept donations of real estate, monetary funds, and materials for the purpose of furthering the sustainability of our fish and wildlife resources.

-- To keep provincial measuring records of big game heads, recognizing the Henry Kelsey record keeping association as and ancillary body of the SWF.
+- To keep provincial angling records.
+To keep provincial measuring records of big game heads, recognizing the Henry Kelsey record keeping association as an ancillary body of the organization.

 Want to learn more about the SWF and our objectives?
 Download our 2017 – 2022 Strategic Plan